Most Popular Pages

 Enter at Main Courthouse Entrance.

-Turn right and proceed down the main hallway to the Domestic Clerk’s Office to check in.
+Turn right and proceed down the main hallway.

-After checking in, turn and go back down the main hallway (as if you were leaving the building) and turn left at the first door/entrance after the restrooms to get on the elevator (or take the stairs) to the second floor.
+Turn right at the first door/entrance before the restrooms to get on the elevator (or take the stairs) to the second floor.
 Go down the hallway in front of you, take a seat and someone will assist you.

 Payment of Fees

 Each parent pays for three (3) hours of mediation which is non-refundable.
 If mediation lasts more than three hours, each parent pays the additional fee in one-hour increments.
 “Gross Income” equals all income before any withholding or deductions.
 District Court cannot accept personal checks.
-Payment may be made with cash, money order, or cashier’s check at the time of the mediation session.
-There is no ATM in the Courthouse.
+Payment may be made with cash, money order, cashier’s check, or by credit card at the time of the mediation session.
+Payments can also be made online at finesandfees.nmcourts.gov.
+Please note that a non-refundable service fee in the amount of 2.40% will be charged per payment.

 Directions for downloading forms